How to create a Zendesk workflow to prioritize tickets from important customers (2026)

 - (Optional) Notify group | VIP Support Team

-Now that your VIP tickets are being assigned and prioritized, your team needs a clean way to see them.
-A custom view acts as a dedicated dashboard for your VIP support crew, showing them only the tickets they need to worry about.
+Now that your VIP tickets are being assigned and prioritized, your team needs a professional way to see them.
+A custom view acts as a dedicated dashboard for your VIP support crew, showing them exactly the tickets they need to focus on.

-The real pro move here is to sort the view not just by priority, but by the next Service Level Agreement (SLA) breach time.
-This tells agents exactly which ticket is closest to missing its response time, ensuring they always tackle the most time-sensitive issue first.
+A great tip here is to sort the view by the next Service Level Agreement (SLA) breach time.
+This helps agents identify which ticket is closest to needing a response, ensuring they always handle the most time-sensitive requests first.

 How to create a VIP ticket view: